 Chis Carmichael said he’s had trouble keeping and retaining quality kitchen help since he went into business eight years ago.

-Things boiled over and Carmichael decided he couldn’t take it anymore two weeks ago after someone left a freezer door open, causing the food inside to spoil.
+Things boiled over and Carmichael decided he couldn’t take it anymore in October after someone left a freezer door open, causing the food inside to spoil.

 “It became too much stress,” Carmichael said.